Nick-Kildall/WSU-Group-Website/README.md

-# TermProject-TeamRANKS
-Term Project Repository for team TeamRANKS
+# Term Project Milestone Feedback

-Team Members:
-Daniel
-Nick
-Selina
-Sejal

-Project: ResearchConnect
+This branch will contain submitted project documents with comment feedback as well as rubrics for each milestone submission.